osrf/ros2multirobotbook/src/ros2_cli.md

   Call `ros2 node <command> -h` for more detailed usage.
 ```
-Much like topics we see two sub commands, `info` and `list`.
+Much like topics we see two subcommands, `info` and `list`.
 Node list works much the
 same as topic list and simply prints a list of all running nodes.
 Let's see what
 is running on our system.